-Conventional platinum spark plugs use platinum electrodes, while Denso 4504 uses platinum on the center electrode and a titanium enhanced alloy on the ground electrode, which is proven to increase durability and minimize erosion effectively.
-These spark plugs usually last more than 60,000 miles.
+Conventional platinum spark plugs use platinum electrodes, while Denso 4504 uses platinum on the center electrode and titanium enhanced alloy on the ground electrode, which is proven to increase durability and minimize erosion effectively.
+This spark plugs usually last more than 60,000 miles.

 The Denso 4504 comes in a pack of 6 spark plugs, and the costs are pretty cheap compared to the performance and material.
 You can either change all of your spark plugs to get a sudden increase in acceleration and power, or you can change only the faulty ones and store the rest for future use.

 Frequently Asked Questions